mpol1t/glider/README.md

 # Glider

-Glider is a distributed two-dimensional automation system written in C and utilizing MPI (Message Passing Interface).
+Glider is a distributed two-dimensional automaton written in C and utilizing MPI (Message Passing Interface).
 It provides a distributed solution for running and visualizing cellular automaton simulations.

 <p align="center">
   <img src="example.gif" />